 \subsection{The $\mu^+ \mu^- \gamma$ signal}

 We now focus on the $\mu^+ \mu^- \gamma$ signal for ALPs with masses in the range of $1-4$ GeV.
-Its production cross sections at the CEPC are shown in Fig.~\ref{fig:5}.
-In general, the production cross section exhibits a decreasing trend as $m_a$ increases.
-A noticeable suppression appears around $m_a \simeq 2.5~\mathrm{GeV}$ due to the kinematic opening of the $a \to c\bar{c}$ decay channel, which reduces the branching ratio of $a \to \mu^+\mu^-$ and consequently suppresses the $\mu^+\mu^-\gamma$ signal.
-After applying the basic cuts described above, the values of the production cross sections range from $4.549 \times 10^{-4}$ to $3.625 \times 10^{-6}$ pb, $1.137 \times 10^{-4}$ to $9.053 \times 10^{-7}$ pb and $4.550 \times 10^{-6}$ to $3.621 \times 10^{-8}$ pb for $g_{aWW}=1 \times 10^{-2}$ TeV$^{-1}$, $5 \times 10^{-3}$ TeV$^{-1}$ and $1 \times 10^{-3}$ TeV$^{-1}$, respectively.
-The dominant SM background in our numerical analysis originates from the process $e^+e^- \to \mu^+\mu^-\gamma$, with the production cross section of approximately $28.256$ pb.
-In addition to this irreducible background, instrumental backgrounds such as pile-up interactions, vertices originating from dense detector regions and random-track crossings may in principle be present.
+The corresponding production cross sections at the CEPC are shown in Fig.~\ref{fig:5}.
+In general, the production cross section decreases as $m_a$ increases.
+A noticeable suppression occurs around $m_a \simeq 2.5~\mathrm{GeV}$ because of the kinematic opening of the $a \to c\bar{c}$ decay channel, which reduces the branching ratio of $a \to \mu^+\mu^-$ and consequently suppresses the $\mu^+\mu^-\gamma$ signal.
+After applying the basic cuts described above, the production cross sections range from $4.549 \times 10^{-4}$ to $3.625 \times 10^{-6}$ pb, from $1.137 \times 10^{-4}$ to $9.053 \times 10^{-7}$ pb, and from $4.550 \times 10^{-6}$ to $3.621 \times 10^{-8}$ pb for $g_{aWW}=1 \times 10^{-2}$ TeV$^{-1}$, $5 \times 10^{-3}$ TeV$^{-1}$, and $1 \times 10^{-3}$ TeV$^{-1}$, respectively.
+The dominant SM background arises from the process $e^+e^- \to \mu^+\mu^-\gamma$, whereas subleading contributions arise from $e^+e^- \to \tau^+\tau^-\gamma$, with each tau subsequently decaying into $\mu \nu \bar{\nu}$, and from $e^+e^- \to \tau^+\tau^-$, with one of the taus radiating a photon before decaying leptonically.
+The corresponding Feynman diagrams for these background processes are shown in Fig.~\ref{fig:6}.
+The production cross section of the $\mu^+\mu^-\gamma$ final state is approximately $37.121$ pb, and the total production cross section of the SM background is approximately $38.389$ pb.
+In addition, semileptonic and dileptonic decays of heavy-flavor hadrons, such as $b$- and $c$-hadrons, may also contribute to the SM background~\cite{ALEPH:2005ab}.
+Owing to the relatively long lifetimes of heavy-flavor hadrons, their semileptonic and dileptonic decays can produce displaced muons, thereby constituting a potential background for displaced-vertex searches.
+To evaluate these heavy-flavor background contributions, we simulate the processes $e^+e^- \rightarrow \gamma^{*}/Z \rightarrow c\bar{c}, b\bar{b}$ at the $Z$ pole using \texttt{PYTHIA}~\cite{Sjostrand:2014zea}.
+Event generation is performed with the settings \texttt{WeakSingleBoson:ffbar2gmZ=on}, \texttt{23:onMode=off}, and \texttt{23:onIfAny=4 5}.
+Initial- and final-state radiation, heavy-quark fragmentation and hadronization, and subsequent decays of unstable heavy-flavor hadrons are included in the simulation.
+The total production cross section for the heavy-flavor background is approximately $1.180\times10^{4}$ pb, and the corresponding Feynman diagrams are not shown for brevity.
+In addition to these physics backgrounds, instrumental backgrounds, such as pile-up interactions, vertices originating from dense detector regions, and random-track crossings, may in principle be present.
 A quantitative assessment of these effects requires dedicated detector-level simulations and specialized reconstruction techniques, which are beyond the scope of this study.
-Accordingly, the results presented in this paper are under the simplifying assumption that these instrumental backgrounds are negligible.
+Accordingly, the results presented in this paper are obtained under the simplifying assumption that these instrumental backgrounds are negligible.